 Yes, Republicans DO Want to End Social Security

+This post first appeared on Daily Kos.
 The Social Security Administration's chief actuary analyzed Republican proposals to overhaul Social Security, and found that they would "substantially reduce expected benefits for people now entering the workforce."

 - raising the retirement age from 67, as scheduled under current law, to a higher level-this reduces benefits for all regardless of when they retire;